zafargilani/stcs/README.md

 ### Stweeler classifier

-The Stweeler classifier uses a number of features (22 as of lately) to classify an account as either 'bot' or 'human'.
+The Stweeler classifier uses a number of features (22, most recently, discerned from out detailed [characterisation study](https://arxiv.org/abs/1704.01508)) to classify an account as either 'bot' or 'human'.
 It utilises the Random Forests ensemble classification package from the [scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) toolkit.

 The classifier can be used in two ways.
 For executing examples:
 ``` bash